BA Islamic Studies with Pastoral Care

 Entry requirements

-5 GCSE’s (including pass in English) or equivalent
+· GCSEs: 5 GCSEs (including apass in English and Maths) or equivalent

-qualifications from an established Dar al-ulum (Islamic seminaries) are also acceptable.
-You may gain exemptions from year one of the course through recognition of prior learning (RPL).
+: Qualifications from Dar al-ulum (Islamic seminaries) are also accepted.
+You may gain exemptions from year one of the course through recognition of prior learning (RPL)

 Fees and funding